 - Away from the hustle and bustle of the city, there are more than 50 parks, meadows and nature reserves to discover.

 - Oxford Brookes has three Oxford campuses, based at Headington, Harcourt Hill and Wheatley.
 Travel between these sites is easy – the dedicated BROOKESbus service links them all, as well as halls of residence and the city centre.
 Students staying in university accommodation get a BROOKESbus pass for free.
 Local bus services also provide access in and out of the city centre.

 - Cycling is an ideal way to get around Oxford, and lots of residents use bikes as their main form of transport.
 Cycle lanes and bike parking are available across the city.

-- London is about an hour away by train, and about an hour and a half by coach (which leaves from directly outside Headington Campus).
+- London is about 1 hour away by train, and about 1.5 hours by coach (which leaves from directly outside Headington Campus).

 - There are also excellent links to Gatwick, Heathrow and Birmingham airports via regular coach services, which run day and night.